“Owasso tech job”

 At this level of the administrative process, the parties participate in a hearing conducted by an State of Oklahoma hearing officer.
 All parties appear before the hearing officer at the same time.
 An audio recording is made of each hearing.
 Each side is allowed to present witnesses and documentary evidence in support of his or her case, and to cross-examine the witnesses of the opposing party.
 At this level, parties sometimes bring new, more extensive evidence than what was presented to the claims adjudicator for the original claim, protest and determination.

-Violating State of Oklahoma (OESC) policies on calling witnesses served an important strategic goal, at least from the perspective of AppleOne/TALX.
+The Appellate Tribunal hearing officer violating State of Oklahoma (OESC) policies on calling witnesses served an important strategic goal, at least from the perspective of AppleOne/TALX.

 Blindsided by the unexpected twists in the hearing, I didn't stop to think that perhaps individual state employees don't have the authority to suspend published OESC policies.

 One of the matters to be decided in these situations is whether or not the employee was in jeopardy of losing his/her job.
 As someone without any aptitude or experience in finance or mathematics, someone who was not gaining the minimum skills necessary to retain his job, I was very much in jeopardy of being fired, and in a particularly ugly way.
 The people who were in the best position to testify to that?
-The same people I had called to be witnesses; financial services company managers (Shaw, Ollar, Zweifel) familiar with what constituted an employee who was
+The same people I had called to be witnesses; Capital One managers (Shaw, Ollar, Zweifel) familiar with what constituted an employee who was

 not a good fit.
 Removing those people from the procedure prevented crucial evidence from being submitted.

-Excluding my carefully-prepared evidence had an equally chilling effect.
+Excluding my evidence had an equally chilling effect.
 I was not just facing the combined corporate power of AppleOne and TALX, I was facing open collaboration by the State of Oklahoma (OESC).

-The remainder of the hearing included the hearing officer trying to discourage me from discussing events and documents, and arguing when I pointed out document rc1519, attributes several statements to me without explaining when or where the conversation took place.
+The remainder of the hearing included the hearing officer trying to discourage me from discussing events and documents, and arguing when I pointed out document rc1519, which attributes several statements to me without explaining when or where the conversation took place.

 An official policy that offers workers an opportunity to present relevant documentation and witnesses has long presented a problem to Oklahoma employers.
 If said worker does their homework on how to properly present information, then the employer faces the risk of having to fulfill their legal and moral obligation pay into that person's unemployment insurance.